ChrystianRubio/Reditor/README.md

 !["Reditor screenshot"](Screenshot.png "Reditor screenshot")

-Kilo does not depend on any library (not even curses).
+Does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.